 DEI Book Recommendations

 As part of our work, the Diversity, Equity, and Inclusion Committee will make book recommendations on a theme a few times each school year.
-This first set of book recommendations is on the theme of gender diversity including trans and non-binary gender identities.
+This first set of book recommendations is on the theme of gender diversity, including trans and non-binary gender identities.
 Members of the Committee have read all the books listed below and recommend them without hesitation.
 Click here to see the list of recommended books (link).

 Healthy School Culture

 TrWS has also been enacting the Healthy School Culture initiative to support inclusion in the culture of TrWS.
-The Three Streams of Student Support provide a structure for this environment and enable us to better assist students who are having difficulties educationally, socially, or behaviorally.
-This work is based on Kim John Payne’s approach to student development and support and pulls heavily from the ideas of restorative justice and social-emotional intelligence.
+The Three Streams of Student Support provide a structure for this environment and enable us to better assist students who are having difficulties educationally, socially, or behaviourally.
+This work is based on Kim John Payne’s approach to student development and support, and pulls heavily from the ideas of restorative justice and social-emotional intelligence.
 For more information, please visit the Healthy School Culture (link) page.

 Tuition Adjustment Program (TAP)

 Trillium Waldorf School believes in the ideal that Waldorf education should be accessible to all families who wish it for its own values, regardless of their economic status, as expressed in one of our guiding principles above.
-We demonstrate our commitment to this ideal through our Tuition Adjustment Program (TAP), trying to ensure that the acceptance of a child into our school does not depend solely on the financial resources of the child’s family.
+We demonstrate our commitment to this ideal through our Tuition Adjustment Program (TAP), which exists to ensure that the acceptance of a child into our school does not depend solely on the financial resources of the child’s family.
 For more information, please click here (link).